0xemmkty/Leetcode/top question/amazon/588 Design In-Memory File System.md

     }
     public List < String > ls(String path) {
         Dir t = root;
-        List < String > files = new ArrayList < > ();
+        // to store the names of the files and directories in the path List < String > files = new ArrayList < > ();
         if (!path.equals("/")) {
+            // store in string list
             String[] d = path.split("/");
-            for (int i = 1; i < d.length - 1; i++) {
+            // updates the t object to point to the appropriate directory for (int i = 1; i < d.length - 1; i++) {
                 t = t.dirs.get(d[i]);
             }
+            // file 加的永远在最后一层dir 所以...d[d.length - 1]
+            /*
+            Once we've reached the appropriate directory using the t object, we check whether the last directory name in the path corresponds to a file in that directory.
+If it does, we add the file name to the files list and return it immediately.

+            If the last directory name doesn't correspond to a file, we update the t object to point to the directory instead.
+We then proceed to add the names of all the sub-directories and files in the directory to the files list.
+This is done by adding the keys of the dirs and files hash maps of the t object to the files list.
+We also sort the list alphabetically using the sort() method in the Collections class.
+            */
             if (t.files.containsKey(d[d.length - 1])) {
                 files.add(d[d.length - 1]);
                 return files;